 Where is the Clock Spring Located?

 The clock spring is usually located on the steering column behind the steering wheel.
 Almost every road going vehicle with a steering wheel has one of these devices.

 However, if your vehicle has no airbag, steering wheel controls, or horn buttons, you may not have a clock spring.

 Bad Clock Spring Symptoms

-Sometimes these components will work when the steering wheel is in one position, but stop working as soon as you touch or turn the steering wheel.
+Sometimes the symptoms above (warning lights and steering wheel buttons or horn) will work when the steering wheel is in one position, but stop working as soon as you touch or turn the steering wheel.
 An intermittent connection could manifest as a flickering warning light or sporadic, inconsistent functionality.

 In some cases, a frayed or broken ribbon cable could get stuck between each half of the clock spring’s casing, which would make the steering wheel a bit harder to turn.